Australia Approves Ban on Social Media for Under-16s | 📰 LatestLY

 A trial of methods to enforce the measure will start in January with the ban to take effect in a year.

+The House has yet to endorse opposition amendments made in the Senate.

-Australia's major parties all supported the bill, with Prime Minister Anthony Albanese saying young Australians should be "off their phones and onto the footy and cricket field, the tennis and netball courts, in the swimming pool."
+Australia's major parties, however, all supported the bill, with Prime Minister Anthony Albanese saying young Australians should be "off their phones and onto the footy and cricket field, the tennis and netball courts, in the swimming pool."

-However, some, including Green Party senator Sarah Hanson-Young blasted the bill, saying it "is boomers trying to tell young people how the internet should work."
+Some, including Green Party Senator Sarah Hanson-Young, blasted the bill, saying it "is boomers trying to tell young people how the internet should work."

 Sunita Bose, managing director of the digital industry body DIGI, said more details on how the rules will be enforced need to be provided.